buzzdecafe/buzzdecafe.github.com/_posts/2014-10-26-functors-and-applicatives.md

     {%endhighlight%}

 Please read [my article on Applicatives](/code/2014/08/12/applicatives-ramda-style/) for a real-world example of these concepts in action.
+Gleb Bahmutov has also written a [good article on using Applicative Functors with Promises](http://bahmutov.calepin.co/combine-promises-with-maybe-functors.html) that goes more in depth in the code than this article did.
+And I also should mention the excellent illustrated article [Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html), by Aditya Y. Bhargava.

 -----------------------------------------------